pts/pts-quote/README.txt

   Versions 2.30 ..
 2.5? use a verbose format, versions since 2.60 use a
   compact format.
 Delete quote.idx between using different versions.

+pts-quote is free software released under the GNU GPL v2 license.
+There is NO WARRANTY.
+Use at your own risk.

 __END__